Cleonbazil/columbia-ai-case-study-1/README.md

 direct our attetion to why and how they converged.
-As stated above AI allows a system to learn and make decisions, and a BMS cost-effectively manages the energy usage of the property through constant monitoring and consequent parameter adjustments to minimize it while satisfying the needs of the tenants.
+As stated above AI allows a system to learn and make decisions, and a BMS cost-effectively manages the energy usage of the property through constant monitoring and consequent parameter adjustments to minimize it while satisfying the needs of the tenants.*<strong>

-The operating costs of a commercial property in a big city like New York are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly would be a significant step to this end.*<strong>
+<strong>*The operating costs of a commercial property in a big city like
+New York are tremendous and avenues to curb their impact on the bottom line are always being explored, allowing the BMS to learn how/when energy is used to optimally modify setpoints accoridingly would be a significant step to this end.*<strong>